-Tilt Pi v2 "Buster" SD card image based on Raspberry Pi OS released December 2020.
-Tilt Pi is a local web server and dashboard that logs your Tilt readings to Google Sheets and a variety of cloud logging solutions.
+Tilt Pi v2 "Buster" SD card image based on Raspberry Pi OS released January 2021.
+Tilt Pi is a local web server and dashboard that logs your Tilt readings to Google Sheets and a variety of 3rd party cloud logging solutions.
 It runs on all the popular Raspberry Pi models including 3B, 3B+, 3A, 4, and Zero W out of the box with no additional hardware (both have WiFi and Bluetooth).
 It also works on Raspberry Pi 2 with WiFi and BLE adapters.
 The easiest way to get started is to download our free Tilt Pi image, write to an 8GB or more SD card, add WiFi settings using our built-in setup app, and insert into a Raspberry Pi.

 The Tilt Pi is primarily designed for local and cloud logging.
 If you would like to hook your Raspberry Pi to an HDMI monitor we have a separate "HDMI" version designed for this purpose.